ObjectBoxPC/olq/README.md

 GNU Assembler requires a newline at the end of the source code, although it only gives a warning and still assembles the code without it.
 The code can be shortened if the newline is omitted.

+## AWK

+The program is compatible with POSIX.1-2004.
+The input is not used.

 ## C

 The main program is compatible with C89 and makes very few assumptions.
 The code can be shortened a bit by assuming that the character encoding is ASCII (`olq_ascii.c`) and also by assuming support for POSIX-style positional format specifiers (`olq_posix.c`).
 (Of course, these two assumptions may be combined.)